privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 #### `SameContextGadget`

-This gadget is applied to every execution step in order to check the correct transition from current state to next state.
+This gadget is applied to every execution step in order to check the correct transition from the current state to the next state.
 The constraints include
 - lookup to Bytecode Table and Fixed Table (with `tag=FixedTableTag::ResponsibleOpcode`) for the correctness of the current opcode;
 - check remaining gas is sufficient;
 - check correct step state transition, such as change of `rw_counter`, `program_counter`, `stack_pointer` etc.